idea-iitd/LiMIP/Readme.md

-For Indset with affinity 4 and number of nodes 750 use
+For Indset(IS) with affinity 4 and number of nodes 750 use
 * `python scripts/Cont_generate_instances.py indsetnewba --affinity 4 --indnodes 750`

 For other affinities and size for IndSet: